-If the applicant is older than 25, has an established SSN, but the name and address information was only established within the previous six months.
+- If the applicant is older than 25, with an established SSN, but has an established name and address information within just six months, it could be problematic.

-If the applicant is older than 25 and doesn’t have any previous financial institution history.
+- If the applicant is older than 25 and doesn’t have any previous financial institution history.
 Most adults have some checking or savings account history of financial institutions starting in high school or college.
 It is highly unusual to make it to 25-years-old without any such history.
-People who open new accounts are often in the process of moving and using checks from their old accounts as initial deposits.
-Most individuals will have a history at a financial institution because most working individuals use electronic banking, ATMs, direct deposit, and similar services.
+People opening new accounts are often in the process of moving and use checks from old accounts as initial deposits.
+More often than not, individuals will have a history at a financial institution.
+Most working individuals use electronic banking, ATMs, direct deposit, and similar services.

-For business accounts, if the applicant’s home or business address is not in the same geographical region as the financial institution, this could indicate fraud.
-This is done, so the individuals who open fraudulent accounts are unknown to the local branch offices.
+- For business accounts, if the applicant’s home or business address is not in the same geographical region as the financial institution, this could indicate fraud.
+This is done so the individuals who initiate new account fraud remain unknown to the local branch offices.

-Look for a match on the address on the presented identification and the home address provided.
-If they do not match, it could indicate fraud because many financial criminals will obtain identification in the true identity of an unsuspecting individual.
+- Look for a match on the address on the presented identification and the home address provided.
+If they do not match, it could indicate fraud.
+Many financial criminals will obtain identification in the true identity of an unsuspecting individual.
 The victim’s and the fraudster’s information will be the same on formal documents; the only difference will be the photograph.
-To avoid documentation being forwarded to the victim’s residence, the fraudster will provide a different address for the mail for the new account.
+To avoid documentation being forwarded to the victim’s residence, the perpetrator of new account fraud will provide a different address for the mail.

-Be wary of non-driver ID cards.
+- Be wary of non-driver ID cards.
 Identification cards for non-drivers can be easier to fake than state motor vehicle issued cards.
-Financial criminals are attracted to non-driver ID cards because they are easy to obtain and hard to trace.
+Financial criminals prefer non-driver ID cards because they are easy to obtain and hard to trace.

-We hope these tips will help your FI stop more deposit fraud, and train-up staff on items to watch for as new account fraud continues to be problematic.
+We hope these tips will help your FI stop more deposit fraud, and train-up staff.
+Once staff members know what to watch for on items, new account fraud could be spotted and stopped.
 Stay tuned to the Fraud Fighters blog next week for tips for spotting mobile deposit fraud.